UltimaHoarder/UltimaScraper/README.md

 * `{"fp":"your_fp"}`
 * `{"app-token":"your_token"}`

+Only enter in cookies that reflect your OnlyFans account otherwise, you'll get auth errors.

 Go to www.onlyfans.com and login, open the network debugger, then check the image below on how to get said above cookies